 Regular brow tattoos last a lifetime, so eyebrow tattoos last forever but remove by tattooing removal methods.

-Microblading involves placing ink superficially on the skin, resulting in the longevity of the eyebrows to be 1 to 2 years.
+Microblading involves placing ink superficially on the skin, resulting in the longevity of the eyebrows being 1 to 2 years.
 However, regular touch-ups can extend their longevity.

 Eyebrow Tattoo vs Microblading Pain

 The placement of eyebrow tattoos on the sensitive area of the face can make them relatively more painful.
 The microblading method involves much less discomfort, most patients describe the feeling of the microblading procedure as similar to the tweezing process.